avcoder/comp2105-week13/presentationNotes.md

 - this is a company who annually tracks tech trends
 - they can predict how long it will stabilize in the market, or if it will fall of the face of the earth never to be seen again
-- pick something that's at the peak
+- this is called the hype cycle (for example...)
 - everything on this down slope is on the decline
 - but in order to stabilize in the market it has to reach here - the end of the line
 - where is AR? it's here. that may concern you but it's not dropping of face of earth because if it were it would go down even further